Here are seven interesting things about China that surprised me as a foreign visitor.

 I expected China to be beautiful.
 I’d seen the travel photography blogs.
-I’d watched a few documentaries.
+I’d watched a few documentaries about China.

-But seeing China’s beauty with my own eyes was beyond anything I’d expected.
+But seeing the country’s beauty with my own eyes was beyond anything I’d expected.

 I recommend any traveler to China to spend time in its natural heritage areas and see how incredibly beautiful this country is for yourself.